Endometrial cancer is a common malignancy, usually an adenocarcinoma.

 Diagnosis is confirmed by biopsy, or dilation and curettage; staging and histology is confirmed at surgery.

-Adjuvant vaginal brachytherapy or pelvic external beam radiotherapy can reduce local recurrence and improve progression-free survival, but does not improve survival in stages I and II disease.
+Adjuvant vaginal brachytherapy and pelvic external beam radiotherapy can reduce local recurrence and improve progression-free survival, but do not improve survival in stages I and II disease.

 An epithelial malignancy of the uterine corpus mucosa, usually an adenocarcinoma.